SauveJeanLuc/coffee-tasks/README.md

 This project is basically a todo app, where users will be able to list down the tasks they wish to do.
 The goal for the project is that one day, somewhere, all the people in a coffee shop, with a list of tasks to do, will be addicted to this and you'll be part of the Impact 🙂.

-Originally designed to help Beginner Front-End developers to build a solid and real-world working app through the course of - [Hacktoberfest'22](https://hacktoberfest.com/).

 **All PRs To Be Merged From 1st October 2022**